 Apathy in non-demented and non-depressed patients with PD is not associated with dopamine transporter activity in the striatal sub-regions.
-It is more likely the result of extra-striatal lesions that accompany PD rather than striatal dopaminergic deficits [133].
+It is more likely the result of extra-striatal lesions that accompany PD rather than striatal dopaminergic deficits [152].

 No established treatment for apathy is available.
 Levodopa, selegiline, and antidepressants have been suggested as useful.
 In a small clinical trial, rivastigmine 9.5 mg/day transdermal significantly improved apathy symptoms beyond placebo response.
 There was also improvement in activities of daily living and caregiver burden, but not quality of life.
-Methylphenidate is probably effective in treating apathy and fatigue in later PD [132].
-There is a lack of literature on the subject, many experts use a dopamine agonist for severe apathy, but with caution for impulsive behaviors [95; 134].
+Methylphenidate is probably effective in treating apathy and fatigue in later PD [150].
+There is a lack of literature on the subject, many experts use a dopamine agonist for severe apathy, but with caution for impulsive behaviors [106; 153].
+One meta-analysis that compared the efficacy of various treatment modalities for PD found that pharmacotherapy was the most efficacious, followed by deep brain stimulation, exercise-based interventions, supplements, and placebo [154].